Privacy Policy

 We do not pass or sell your personal information to third parties for any other purpose than as set out in this Policy.
 Unless you have given us your consent to pass your details to a third party, any marketing referred to in this section is conducted by us on our own behalf through authorised third parties assisting in the delivery of the Services.

 We take every reasonable step to ensure that your personal data is only processed for the minimum period necessary for the purposes set out in this Policy.
-Unless you request that we delete your personal data, we will retain your personal data in a form that permits identification only for as long as:
+Unless you request that we delete your personal data, we will keep your personal data only for as long as:

 • subject to safeguarding obligations, we maintain an ongoing relationship with you (e.g. where you are a user of our Services, are acting as a mentor, etc.); or